Mamta (1966 film): Plot

 The wedding takes place.
 Rakhal, who is significantly older than Devayani, makes some effort to court her, but she finds him repulsive.
 Rakhal soon begins to find Devayani's sour and rejectionist attitude tiresome, and he returns to his drinking and gambling cronies.
 He also resorts to violence when he feels insulted by Devayani's attitude.
-Rakhal had inherited much wealth from his father, but he is a wastrel with a fondness for drink, cards and dancing girls.
-He splurges money on his many bad habits and the truth is that much of his money is now gone.
+Rakhal had inherited much wealth from his father, but he is a wastrel with a fondness for drink, cards and girls.
+He splurges money on his many vices and the truth is that much of his money is now gone.
 Devayani soon becomes pregnant and gives birth to a baby girl, Suparna.
 Devayani's father dies just around this time, leaving her with nowhere to turn to for succour.
 Her husband is briefly put in jail after a drunken brawl at a brothel, and it becomes known that his money is finished.
-Unhappy with her marriage and her circumstances, Devayani runs away and becomes a devadasi, or temple dancer, performing for a male clientele.
+Unhappy with her marriage and her circumstances, Devayani runs away and becomes a devadasi, performing for a male clientele.
 She is however tracked down by Rakhal, who attempts to kidnap his daughter Suparna on more than one occasion.
-In order to ensure separation of father and daughter, Devayani leaves Suparna in an orphanage run by Christian missionaries, making the stipulation that Suparna should not be placed for adoption, and that she will contribute for Suparna's upkeep when possible.
-Devayani relocates and throws herself wholeheartedly into the project of earning a living by singing and dancing for a male audience at a traditional-style brothel (song and dance performances to a male audience, with few if any instances of sex work).
+In order to ensure protection of daughter from father, Devayani leaves Suparna in an orphanage run by Christian missionaries, making the stipulation that Suparna should not be placed for adoption, and that she will contribute for Suparna's upkeep when possible.
+Devayani relocates and throws herself wholeheartedly into earning a living by singing and dancing for a male audience at a traditional-style kotha (with few, if any, instances of sex work).

 Monish returns to the city after completing his education.
 He has already heard of Devayani's wedding.
 He is unable to forget her, and he remains unmarried all his life.
 Once, on the street, he sees a woman who looks like Devayani and calls out to her, but she turns away and quickly sits inside a nearby taxi with no sign of recognition and drives away.
-Monish is told by others that the person he has seen is a Lucknow-based prostitute, Pannabai.
+Monish is told by others that the person he has seen is a Lucknow-based tawaif, Pannabai.

-Is Devayani still alive?
-Who is Pannabai?
-What happened to Suparna?